daattali/beautiful-jekyll/registration.md

 * A special super sponsor item.
 * An invitation to our Guest of Honor dinner.

-Please be aware that Pre-Registration prices will end at a date to be determined.
-Prices then will become Walk-In prices.

 ## Pricing

+**Pre-registration ends on February 21, 2024 at 11:59PM.** After this date, registration prices will switch to Walk-In pricing.

 | Level | Pre-Registration | Walk-In Registration |
 | --- | --- | --- |